luckinet/loca/03_build_census_database/README.md

 ## Tools

-The census database is built with the R packages `arealDB` for organizing the database, `tabshiftr` for reogranizing messy tables and `ontologics` to harmonize concepts.
+The census database is built with the R packages `arealDB` for organizing the database, `tabshiftr` for reorganizing messy tables and `ontologics` to harmonize concepts.
 The spatial basis is the GADM data-set (<https://gadm.org/index.html>) or, geometries provided by the national statistical agencies, if available.

 Scripts (in the folder '/src') are organised either per data-series (such as fao, countrystat or eurostat) or per nation.
 Each script follows a clearly defined template, where